 - The focus is on the future.
 AAHC leads its members in anticipating where healthcare will progress in the 21st century and provides guidance to be successful in the highly transformative healthcare environment.
 AAHC brings a uniquely strategic, integrative, multi-professional and multi-disciplinary perspective to consideration of the health-related challenges facing the U.S. and health systems globally.

 - AAHC is global.
 Through its international branch, AAHCI, the Association supports the key leaders of institutions around the world.

 AAHC member institutions are deeply imbedded in their communities, often serving as safety-net providers and standing on the country’s frontline of defense in response to public health outbreaks, natural disasters, local crises, and potential terrorist attacks.
 In addition, academic health centers provide tertiary and quaternary healthcare services, specializing in the most complex and difficult diagnoses and treatments.
 Their research provides important new knowledge leading to advances in understanding and treatment of diseases.
 Academic health centers also have a significant economic impact both locally and globally; they employ thousands of professionals and staff, while often producing original products and technologies that benefit millions of people worldwide.

-An academic health center consists of an allopathic or osteopathic medical school, one or more other health profession schools or programs (such as allied health, dentistry, graduate studies, nursing, pharmacy, public health, veterinary medicine), and one or more owned or affiliated teaching hospitals or health systems.
-There are more than 100 academic health centers nationwide and they have enormous impact regionally, nationally, and internationally.
+In short, an academic health center encompasses all the health-related components of universities, including their health professions schools, patient care operations, and research.
+Thus, an academic health center consists of an allopathic or osteopathic medical school, one or more other health profession schools or programs (such as allied health, dentistry, graduate studies, nursing, pharmacy, public health, veterinary medicine), and one or more owned or affiliated teaching hospitals or health systems.